 Note that complex and imaginary impedance values are not supported.

 [Reference] is optional.
-If [Reference] is not present, the reference impedances for the S-parameter data are assumed to be defined by the option line.
-If [Reference] is present, it shall contain an impedance argument for every port represented in the data (for example, a 4-port data file using [Reference] shall contain four [Reference] impedance arguments).
+If [Reference] is not present, the reference resistances for the S-parameter data are assumed to be defined by the option line.
+If [Reference] is present, it shall contain a reference resistance argument for every port represented in the data (for example, a 4-port data file using [Reference] shall contain four [Reference] resistance arguments).

 The [Reference] keyword has no impact on G-, H-, Y-, or Z-parameter data.